DeskboxBrazil/cura-build/README.md

 # cura-build

-This repository contains build scripts used to build Cura and all depenencies from scratch.
+This repository contains build scripts used to build Cura and all dependencies from scratch.

 **You'll probably want to build a specific release.
 There is a branch for every release, and the master branch is behind them.
 The current release for Deskbox is the [15.06](https://github.com/DeskboxBrazil/cura-build/tree/15.06) branch.
 So, it is recommended to work on it.**